 These pests display characteristically short and erratic flight.
 Adults have a peculiar habit of rapidly running across windows, TV screens, tables, walls, and plant foliage.
 They are frequently mistaken for “gnats.”

 These flies are difficult for homeowners to completely control with any pesticides and often rarely works as the only solution.
 The situation has to be assessed and the source of the infestation determined (is the source a clogged drain, broken pipe or sewer line?).
 In many cases the floor must be removed and the pipe repaired.
 The soil around the break must also be removed.

-Another solution to this problem is to first physically clean the drains — remove as much of the organic material as possible and then use a biological drain cleaner on a regular basis (every two weeks).
+Another home pest control solution to this problem is to first physically clean the drains — remove as much of the organic material as possible and then use a biological drain cleaner on a regular basis (every two weeks).